-Full Council appoints Members to a politically balanced committee called the 'Senior Management Employment Committee (SMEC).
-This committee has authority to:
+Full Council appoints Members to a politically balanced committee called the Senior Management Employment Committee (SMEC).
+This committee has authority to

-- to recommend to Full Council the appointment of the Head of the Paid Service - to appoint and dismiss Chief and Deputy Chief Officers (other than the Chief Executive, the s151 officer and the monitoring officer) this may be through the appointment of sub-committees of three Members to deal with particular appointments, dismissals or appeals or through authorising the Chief Executive or his nominee to deal with a particular appointment or dismissal; - to consider and approve the recommendations of the Chief Executive and the Leader of the Council in respect of unconsolidated payments (if made) for the Chief Executive and Executive Directors - to determine pay levels for Chief and Deputy Chief Officers including market supplements and retention payments (which may only be made in exceptional circumstances).
+- to recommend to Full Council the appointment of the Head of the Paid Service - to appoint and dismiss Chief and Deputy Chief Officers (other than the Chief Executive, the s151 officer and the monitoring officer) this may be through the appointment of sub-committees of three Members to deal with particular appointments, dismissals or appeals or through authorising the Chief Executive or his nominee to deal with a particular appointment or dismissal; - to consider and approve the recommendations of the Chief Executive and the Leader of the Council in respect of unconsolidated payments (if made) for the Chief Executive and Executive Directors□ - to determine pay levels for Chief and Deputy Chief Officers including market supplements and retention payments (which may only be made in exceptional circumstances).

-The Committee can delegate functions relating to Layer 2 employees (Directors and Heads of Service) to a Sub-Committee.
+The Committee can delegate functions relating to Layer 2 employees (Directors and Heads of Service) to a Sub-Committee which is a politically balanced group of elected councillors.